-University Services and Special Programs (excerpted from 2012-2013 Graduate Catalog)
+University Services and Special Programs (excerpted from 2016-2017 Graduate Catalog)

 All Western Illinois University students automatically become members of the Alumni Association the day they graduate.
-As non-dues-paying members, they are entitled to the following benefits and services provided by the Alumni Association: access to RockeNetwork, an online social network exclusively for WIU alumni; free monthly issues of the alumni e-newsletter, RockeNews; free quarterly issues of the alumni newspaper, Western News; networking opportunities with other alumni at more than 50 events hosted by the Alumni Association around the world each year; the option to purchase an alumni membership to the Student Recreation Center; use of Western’s Leslie F. Malpass Library; access to WIU’s Office of Career Services; comprehensive short- and long-term medical plans, disability, dental, travel, home and auto insurance opportunities; Alumni Travel Abroad programs; alumni class ring, diploma frame and WIU Illinois license plate programs; the WIU affinity credit card; access to the Quad City International Airport’s “WIU Easier Card”; AlumniMortgagesm opportunities; 21 scholarships awarded each year to children and grandchildren of alumni; and access to the online directory exclusively for WIU alumni; and regular updates on all that is WIU.
+As non-dues-paying members, they are entitled to the following benefits and services provided by the Alumni Association: free monthly issues of the alumni e-newsletter, RockeNews; free issues of the alumni magazine; networking opportunities with other alumni at more than 50 events hosted by the Alumni Association around the world each year; the option to purchase an alumni membership to the Donald S. Spencer Student Recreation Center; use of Western’s Leslie F. Malpass Library; access to WIU’s Career Development Center; comprehensive short- and long-term medical plans, disability, dental, travel, and Liberty Mutual home and auto insurance opportunities; Alumni Travel Abroad programs; alumni class ring, diploma frame, and WIU Illinois license plate programs; WIU debit card; access to the Quad City International Airport’s “WIU Easier Card;” 21 scholarships awarded each year to children and grandchildren of alumni; access to the online directory exclusively for WIU alumni; and regular updates on all that is WIU.

 WIU sponsors the following intercollegiate athletic competition:

-For men: Baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis, and indoor and outdoor track and field.
+For men: Baseball, basketball, cross country, football, golf, soccer, swimming and diving, and indoor and outdoor track and field.

 For women: Basketball, cross country, golf, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, and volleyball.